elenakacher/PetProjectOscarSandBox/README.md

 - Identification and description of bugs (bugreports)
 - Automating the testing of an online bookstore
 - Compilation of a set of autotests for smokey testing of the pilot version of the website to regularly and effectively test the performance of the site when extending its functionality
-- Compilation of a set of autotests for regression testing for to regularly and effectively test of the site's performance when fixing bugs and make changes to the programm code.
+- Compilation of a set of autotests for regression testing to regularly and effectively test of the site's performance when fixing bugs and make changes to the programm code.

 ### **Description**